TravelMapping/HighwayData/hwy_data/MEX-QRO/mexqro/README.md

 * qro530 (Acceso a Unidad Blanco): not signed (as of 2019)

 Other notes on routes:
+* qro011's north end is where the centerline used to end, implying a change in maintenance
+* qro101 does not appear in any sources, but is signed
 * qro110's north end is where pavement changes to stones
 * qro124 has no GMSV north of Lla; the north end may be wrong
 * qro128's south end is at km 0